 Skip to contents

-Simple-to-use functions for fitting regression models and testing indirect effects using just one function.
+Simple-to-use functions for fitting linear models by regression or structural equation modeling and testing indirect effects, using just one function.

 Usage